federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 #### METADATA_VALUE_MAPPER

-Corrects values of to valid English values and to add the valid French equivalents and RI_CODES where applicable.
-It can be utilized for mulitple metadata items by accessing custom look up tables specific to the data item by performing the following tasks:
+Corrects values to valid English values and adds the valid French equivalents and RI_CODES where applicable.
+It can be utilized for multiple metadata items by accessing custom look up tables specific to the data item by performing the following tasks:

 - When loaded to the workspace, the user can select the following data conversion functions to be on or off by selecting yes/no options in the following published parameters:
   - ERROR_NOT_MAPPED: enables mapping of data item values that cannot be found in the lookup tables.